SGDInstitute/apollo/content/collections/pages/sgdinstitute/alumnx-program.md

         content:
           -
             type: text
-            text: 'To fund this work, the Institute asks conference alumnx to endow the next 30 years of MBLGTACC and Institute programs by joining the OPE Monthly Giving program and becoming a sustaining donor.
+            text: 'To fund this work, the Institute asks conference alumnx to endow the next 30 years of MBLGTACC and Institute programs by joining the '
+          -
+            type: text
+            marks:
+              -
+                type: link
+                attrs:
+                  href: /news/announcing-ope-giving-program
+                  target: null
+                  rel: null
+            text: 'OPE Monthly Giving program'
+          -
+            type: text
+            text: ' and becoming a sustaining donor.
 Those who are able to give are challenged to give $30 for 30.
 A $30 monthly recurring donation will help position the Institute and MBLGTACC to continue providing transformative experiences for queer and trans students for at least 30 years to come.'
       -
         type: set
         attrs: